 Lab Usability Testing

-It is checking how users can complete particular tasks with the help of the mobile app.
-The participants have to be present in the location.
-The tasks are controlled, the environment is under monitoring, and the participants have to provide feedback after the completion of the tasks.
+It is checking how users can complete tasks with the help of the mobile app.
+The participants must be present in the location.
+The tasks are controlled, the environment is under monitoring, and the participants must provide feedback after the completion of the tasks.

 The biggest advantage is the controlled environment.
 The representatives of the iOS and Android app development services responsible for running tests can collect lots of data under the standardized conditions.
 However, conducting lab testing is expensive, it can’t cover large audiences, and a controlled environment might not reflect real-life users’ behavior.

-The test organizers check some people randomly at a public place and offer them to take part in testing of the mobile development solutions for some reward.
-This testing is more or less spontaneous.
+The test organizers check some people randomly at a public place and offer them the chance to take part in testing of the mobile development solutions for some reward.
+This testing is spontaneous.

 The method of Guerrilla testing has lots of advantages.
 It illustrates the real-life user interface and gives you the opportunity to communicate with real users personally and in an informal atmosphere.
 However, such random users rarely provide you with personal details, so, you would hardly be able to reach them with follow-ups.

 The method is usually remote.
 Participants get instructions on completing the tasks with the help of the app.
 This process can be monitored by phone or video and recorded for further analysis.